Scholarships Available

 - Be involved in school and community activities

-One, non-renewable scholarship awarded to a graduating senior from Fremont High School
+To be awarded to a graduating senior from Fremont High School

 - Preference to applicants pursuing a career in math or science

-- Participated in graphic arts at NC RESA Career Tech, or
+- Participated in graphic arts at NCRESA Career Tech, or

 - Participated in high school art classes, or